Continual Learning through Human-Robot Interaction: Human Perceptions of a Continual Learning Robot in Repeated Interactions: Discussion

 \section{Discussion}

-Results obtained in the repeated measures experiment with the interactive system allow us to validate the hypotheses introduced in Section~\ref{sec:method} and conclusions to be drawn with regards to the research questions (Section~\ref{sec:introduction}).
+Results obtained in the repeated measures experiment with the interactive system allow us to validate the hypotheses introduced in Section~\ref{sec:method} and conclusions to be drawn with regards to the research questions (\textbf{RQ1} How do human perceptions of trust, social attributes, task load, and usability evolve when interacting with a continual learning robot over multiple sessions? \textbf{RQ2} Is there a difference in participants’ perceptions of trust, social attributes, task load, and usability of a continual learning robot for different continual learning models?) .
 As a general observation, results seem to be influenced by the change over the course of repeated sessions, how participants interacted with the models, and if the model forgot previous objects.